Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 People

-Skills gaps, change resistance, training needs, leadership alignment, and organizational structure.
+Skills gaps, change resistance, training needs, leadership alignment, organizational structure.
 Who are the internal champions?
 Who are the blockers?

 2. 02